 In addition, USCIS may also ask you to bring other documents with you to your naturalization interview.
 These documents will be listed in your appointment letter.
 Carefully read your appointment letter completely before you go to your interview.
 If you do not bring the documents listed above then you risk having your case delayed or denied.
 Do not take this risk.
 Make sure you bring all of the documents to your interview.

 In summary be very cautious when you are applying for U.S. Citizenship.
 It is strongly recommended that you consult with an experienced Immigration Attorney prior to filing your application.
 Please do not rely on advice from friends, chat rooms online, paralegals, immigration consultants or notarios concerning your U.S. Citizenship case.
 The stakes are too high.

 Finally, it has become more difficult to enter the federal buildings where these interviews are held.
 You should plan on arriving earlier than you would expect (it may take 45 minutes or longer to enter the building) and you may be barred from bringing your cell phone into the building with you.
 Therefore, if you do not know the practice at the federal building where your interview is being held you may wish to keep your cell phone at home or hidden in your car.

 If you have received value from this blog post and would like to help someone else please consider a contribution to World Vision or another charity of your choice.
 Even a small gift can really help someone in need.

 Lawrence Gruner is a Sacramento Immigration Lawyer and is a fiance visa attorney with almost 20 years of experience.
 His office handles cases throughout California, the United States and the World.
-His office handles fiance visa cases, green card cases and U.S. Citizenship cases.
+His office handles fiance visa cases, marriage green card cases and U.S. Citizenship cases.
 You may reach our office at 916-760-7270 or toll free at 888-801-6558 .
 Attorney Gruner would be happy to review your situation and your options.